AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/configure-submit-action-onedrive.md

 ---
 Title: How to submit data from an Adaptive Form to Microsoft® OneDrive?
 Description: Explore the streamlined process of connecting AEM Forms with Microsoft® OneDrive using the Submit to OneDrive Submit Action.
 Learn the step-by-step guide to configure OneDrive and set up submission actions for efficient data storage and retrieval
-keywords: AEM Forms OneDrive-Integration, Verbindung zu Microsoft OneDrive, OneDrive-Konfigurationseinstellungen mit AEM Formularen
+keywords: AEM Forms OneDrive-Integration, Verbindung zu Microsoft OneDrive, OneDrive-Konfigurationseinstellungen mit AEM-Formularen
 feature: Adaptive Forms, Core Components
 source-git-commit: 20458e710502e445cf5c8f582a1d183bdac75c8d
 workflow-type: tm+mt
 source-wordcount: '587'
-ht-degree: 67%
+ht-degree: 98%

 ---